seangibat/game-of-life-nomic/readme.md

 I chose to wrote this in Node.

-gameOfLife.js is an npm module for creating a GoL simulation.
+gameOfLife.js is a node module for creating a GoL simulation.

 gameOfLifeStdinterface.js is the file you want to run.